-A business plan is one of the most important documents for any small business owner and it should contain a range of important elements.
-One such element you need to focus on when learning how to write a business plan is the SWOT analysis - which we're going to briefly cover here.
+A business plan is one of the most important documents for any small business owner, and it should contain a range of important elements.
+One such element you need to focus on when learning how to write a business plan is the SWOT analysis - which we will briefly cover here.

 By reading on, you’ll find out what a SWOT analysis is and why it’s important to include one in your strategic business planning.
 We’ll also cover how easy it is to boost your knowledge with flexible online courses at the end, but let’s waste no more time and get started.

 Any good business management course will tell you how important your business plan is and how important conducting a SWOT analysis is.
 In truth, it’s one of the most common ways businesses assess both internal & external parts of the environment in which their company exists.

 SWOT is an acronym for the four main areas: Strengths, Weaknesses, Opportunities and Threats.
 Applied over the SWOT Matrix (see Fig. 1 below), it’s essentially a brainstorming process where you list everything that falls into each category.
 One SWOT analysis is conducted for internal matters and another for external.

 So, let’s see how each area of the matrix breaks down.
 When learning how to write a business plan SWOT analysis, please bear in mind that Strengths & Weaknesses focus on current or past matters, whereas Opportunities & Threats are concerned with future issues.